Calculate How Many Roof Vents You Need

-The heat of Tampa’s subtropical climate can place added stress on your roof, leading to costly repairs and high energy bills.
+The heat of Tampa’s subtropical climate can place added stress on your roof, leading to costly roof repairs Brandon Florida and high energy bills.
 Proper ventilation is essential to release heat and keep your roofing system in good condition, protecting the comfort, safety, and health of your family.

 Balance is vital to effective roof ventilation.
 In this blog post, you will learn how to calculate the number of roof vents you need in your home or property.
 Read on.

 Determining the right number of exhaust and intake vents is not really that difficult and will ensure you have an efficient, balanced system.
 Here are three simple steps for calculating the vents your roof requires:

 Step 1: The first thing you need to know is the total area of intake and exhaust vents required.
 Generally, 1 sq.ft. of attic ventilation is needed for every 250 - 300 sq.ft. of enclosed attic space.
 To calculate the minimum total area of ventilation, divide your total attic floor space by 300.